 - The period during which a woman in pregnancy takes time off due to the leave;

 - The period during which an employee takes time off on child-care leave.

 The minimum wage, which is applicable to all industries, is decided annually by the labor minister in consultation with the Minimum Wage Council.
-The hourly minimum wage for 2018 is 7,530 won.
-In 2019, the rate will rise to 8,350 won.
+The hourly minimum wage effective January 1, 2020, is 8,590 Won.

 An employer shall grant a pregnant woman a total of 90-day maternity leave (120-day maternity leave if she is pregnant with at least two children at a time) before and after childbirth.
 In such cases, at least 45 days (60 days, if she is pregnant with two or more children at a time) of the leave period after childbirth shall be allowed.

 The first 60 days (75 days, if she is pregnant with at least two children at a time) in the period of leave shall be paid, provided, that when the leave allowances before and after childbirth, etc. have been paid under Article 18 of the Equal Employment Opportunity and Work-Family Balance Assistance Act, the payment responsibility shall be exempted within the limit of the relevant amount.

 Additionally, an employee who is nursing is allowed two 30-minute nursing periods daily if she has a child younger than one year of age.
 Where a pregnant employee claims time necessary for a periodical medical examination of pregnant women under Article 10 of the Mother and Child Health Act, an employer shall grant permission for such time.
 Labor Standards Act, No. 12,325 of 2018 (as amended), arts.
 74-75 (Korean); Act on Equal Employment and Support for Work-Family Reconciliation, No. 3,989 of 1987 (as amended), art.
 19